M-o-a-T/owslave/HOWTO.md

 ### `have_uart_irq`

 Use this to have the UART be interrupt-based.
 If this is off, the code will use polling.
+Note that UART interrupts may disrupt 1wire communication.

 ### `have_uart_sync`

 If this is on, the UART will use neither interrupts nor polling; instead it'll simply wait until the ATmega's send buffer is empty.

-Use this for hard-to-find crashes; beware that about any serial output will disrupt real functions.
+Use this for hard-to-find crashes; however, any serial output will disrupt 1wire communication.

 ### `have_timer`